jcu-eresearch/EnMaSSe-Deployment/README.rst

 mysql-python won't install
 --------------------------

-If there are errors installing mysql-python, install the mysql client dev libraries (libmysqlclient-dev)
+If there are errors installing mysql-python, install the mysql client dev libraries (libmysqlclient-dev) or equivalent.

 Running the program after deployment
 ====================================